 While at the IMF, Jennifer chaired the Civic Program Advisory Committee (2006-2010) where she acquired extensive experience reviewing grant requests to select nonprofits that the IMF would support.
 In 2011 after the Jasmine revolution, Jennifer worked with Tunisians and a DC-based board to become founder and chair of Friends of Almadanya USA.
-This organization continues to work with Almadanya in Tunisia.

-During a visit to Los Angeles in 2015, Jennifer was introduced to Wells Bring Hope (WBH) and its founder by a board member.
-She was immediately impressed with its mission, measured goals, transparency, focus, and its founder.
-Jennifer is a member of WBH's Board of Directors and also serves as Director of Development for the organization.
+During a visit to Los Angeles in 2015, Jennifer was introduced to Wells Bring Hope and was immediately impressed with its mission, measured goals, transparency, and its founder.
 As a retiree, Jennifer enjoys many hobbies including travel, volunteering, reading, investing and sports.